NIC-SBI/CC_protein_origami/Readme.md

 An example of the input file can be found under (examples/APHsh/make_config.py)[examples/APHsh/make_config.py].
 Two APH segments are connected by a linker forming a covalently linked CC dimer.
 The models can be built and viewed by by typing in the terminal

-	cd *path to APHsh folder*
-	snakemake -j3
+	cd cocopod/examples/APHsh
+	doit
 	chimera */03-*.pdb

+#### TET
+The [TET example](examples/TET/TET.ipynb) contains a complete tutorial on designing protein origami polyhedral.
+The tutorial is presented in the from of a python notebook.
+The demonstrated steps include loading a geometry (ply) file, enumerating all the typologies and circular permutations, choosing the best topology and constructing and evaluating 3D models.
+The notebook can be opened by:

+	cd cocopod/examples/TET
+	jupyter notebook TET.ipynb

 ###**Installation**
 ---------------------------------------
 Using the [Anaconda](https://docs.continuum.io/anaconda/install) python distribution is recommended as it simplifies installing further dependencies.
-Dependencies can then easily be installed by running:
+[Miniconda](http://conda.pydata.org/miniconda.html) also works nicely.
+Dependencies can be installed by running:

 	conda install numpy scipy pandas ipython ipython-notebook ipywidgets pyyaml xlrd biopython
 	#set the modeller liscence key